google/graphicsfuzz/docs/glsl-fuzz-develop.md

 * The build instructions assume a Bash shell; on Windows, you can use the Git Bash shell.
+However, using `adb` from a Git Bash shell may give unexpected results, so using the command prompt is recommended when executing commands such as `adb push`.

 ### Build the OpenGL worker (gles-worker)